treellama/shapefusion/README.txt

 On Linux systems you can test the presence of wxWidgets by running the command 'wx-config --version'.
 If that command is available and gives you the right version, everything should work; otherwise install wxWidgets following your Linux distribution rules.
-To compile ShapeFusion, just do a 'make' inside the source directory.
+To compile ShapeFusion, just run the following inside the source directory:

+  ./configure
+  make

 When compilation is complete, simply run the 'shapefusion' executable (you can put it anywhere in your PATH).
 I finally suggest you place the attached DefaultNames.txt file in the /usr/local/share/shapefusion directory, so that collections and sounds will get Infinity-like names.